lxol/csp-client/README.md

 Client library to ease implementation of Customer Service Platform products.
 ----------------------------------------------------------------------------

+For Play 2.5:
 To use this in your project you will need to do the following steps:

-1. include the client library
+1. Add `"uk.gov.hmrc" %% "csp-client" % "x.y.z"` to your project dependencies
+2. Inject the client library into your controller where you will use the needed views and pass it into your view either directly or implicitly.
+3. Call the webchat client in the scala.html template where you want the webchat tag to appear
+  * `@webchatClient.webchatOfferPartial()`
+  * (this example is for the offer based webchat)
+3. Get the offer urls setup on the eGain servers.
+The CSP team can help with this.

+For Play 2.6:
+To use this in your project you will need to do the following steps:

-  * add `"uk.gov.hmrc" %% "csp-client" % "x.y.z"` to your project dependencies
+1. Add `"uk.gov.hmrc" %% "csp-client" % "x.y.z"` to your project dependencies
+2. Inject the client library into your views that need webchat
+  * `@this(webchatClient: WebchatClient)`
-2. place the following code in the scala.html template where you want the webchat tag to appear
+3. Call the webchat client in the scala.html template where you want the webchat tag to appear
-  * `@uk.gov.hmrc.csp.WebchatClient.webchatOfferPartial()`
+  * `@webchatClient.webchatOfferPartial()`
   * (this example is for the offer based webchat)
 3. Get the offer urls setup on the eGain servers.
 The CSP team can help with this.

 Notes:
 ------